yourlabs/shlax/README.md

         return await self.parent.exec(*['docker', 'exec', self.name] + args)
 ```

-Don't worry about `self.parent` being set, it is enforced to `Localhost` if
+This also means that you always need a parent with an exec implementation,
-unset so that we always have something that actually spawns a process in the
+there are two:

-chain ;)
+- Localhost, executes on localhost

-The result of that design is that the following use cases are open for
+- Stub, for testing

-business:
+The result of that design is that the following use cases are available:

 ```python
 # This action installs my favorite package on any distro